Zarabes

 Zarabe (variants: Zarab or Z'arabe) is the name given to the Muslim community of Réunion, who migrated in the mid-19th century.
-Zarabes are mostly South Asian, specifically from the modern state of Gujarat in India.
+Zarabes are mostly Indian, specifically from the modern state of Gujarat in India.

 Etymology

 The name is a Réunion Creole word derived from the French words les arabes meaning "the Arabs" (cf. Zoreilles derived from French les oreilles meaning "the ears").
-These South Asian Muslims were not Arabs, but were described as such likely because of their liturgical use of the Arabic language.
+These Indian Muslims were not Arabs, but were described as such likely because of their liturgical use of the Arabic language.